 Joins Jankovich And Howard On Head Coach Larry Brown's Staff

-Ulric Maligi (your-ick mowl-uh-ghee) is in his second season (2013-14) at SMU after breing named an assistant by Head Coach Larry Brown on May 22, 2012.
+Ulric Maligi (your-ick mowl-uh-ghee) is in his second season (2013-14) at SMU after being named an assistant by Head Coach Larry Brown on May 22, 2012.
+Maligi's responsibilities include on-the-court coaching, scouting and recruiting.
+He also helps with scheduling and assists the academic liaison.

 Maligi came to the Hilltop after spending two seasons (2010-2012) as an assistant coach at Houston.
 In his years at UH, he helped sign a pair of outstanding groups.
-The first class included 2011-12 Conference USA All-Freshman honoree TaShawn Thomas.
-The class of 2012 was ranked in the top 20, and included two top-100 signees in Danuel House and Danrad "Chicken" Knowles.
+The 2011 class included TaShawn Thomas, an ESPN top-100 signee that was named to the C-USA All-Freshman team in 2011-12 and All-C-USA first team in 2012-13.
+The class of 2012 was ranked in the top 20, and included two ESPN top-100 signees in Danrad "Chicken" Knowles and 2012-13 C-USA Freshman of the Year Danuel House.

 In June 2011, Maligi joined some of the most talented coaches from across the country for the NCAA and BCA Achieving Coaching Excellence (ACE) Program in Indianapolis.
 The ACE Program was created to prepare racial and ethnic minority basketball coaches for success as future head coaches.
 Maligi received training and education in leadership, communication, campus relations, media, community involvement and program management while interacting with current NCAA head coaches, director of athletics and administrators.

 Prior to his time at Houston, Maligi spent three seasons (2007-10) as an assistant coach at Stephen F. Austin.
 Maligi helped lead the program to 23 or more wins each season, for a 73-23 (.760) combined record.
-The Lumberjacks competed in the 2009 NCAA Tournament after winning the Southland Conference Tournament and played in the 2008 NIT.
+In 2009, the Lumberjacks made their first NCAA Tournament after winning the Southland Conference Tournament.
+SFA also reached the NIT in 2008.

 While at SFA, Maligi recruited Walt Harris, who was ranked in the top 75 nationally by most junior college recruiting services in 2008.
 Harris was named to the 2010 All-Southland Conference Third Team.